Rebuilding Native Nations

 Index

 "A landmark publication.
-Any person interested in Native Nations law and policy will want to have this book.” —Robert A. Williams, University of Arizona
+Any person interested in Native Nations law and policy will want to have this book.
+It will become the basic deskbook that every leader will turn to for guidance, inspiration, and the hard empirical facts they need for thinking about nation building.”—Robert A. Williams, author of The American Indian in Western Legal Thought